Block parties are a simple way to bring neighbours together while having fun.

 Block parties can be held in a variety of locations in most residential neighbourhoods.
 Here are some areas to consider when planning your block party:

 - Local park – hosting a block party in a park provides an easy location that can accommodate small to large block parties based on availability.
 To book a park, insurance is required, along with a park rental fee.
-Visit our facility booking page to book a space.
+Visit our facility booking page to book a space or email facilitybookings@mapleridge.ca

-- On your street – block parties on your street require safety measures to ensure public safety.
-See details below for details on requirements for a road closure.
+- On your street – the requirements for hosting block parties on a public street has increased and requires safety measures to ensure public safety and can be quite costly.
+See details below for details on requirements for a road closure, or contact City staff at 604-467-7325 or neighbours@mapleridge.ca

 Block Party Frequently Asked Questions